Group Project

 • Progress Reports (15 pts)

-Each progress report is a draft of the final paper.
-Each draft is worth 5 points and will simply be graded on whether or not you followed instructions and listened to feedback, not on the accuracy of the results or the polish of the report.
+Each progress report is a draft of the final paper, plus submission of relevant code.
+Each progress report is worth 5 points and will simply be graded on whether or not you followed instructions and listened to feedback, not on the accuracy of the results or the polish of the report.

 Example Project

-An example primary research project (written by me) is available.
+An example project (written by me) is available.